sharestack/sharestack-orchestration/README.md

 place, so we need something that will populate this host files.

-So we have to use also dynamic invetory, this works running an script (depends on the service) that gathers data of your server account and then assigns data so ansible could use it
+So we have to use also dynamic invetory, this works running an script (depends on the service) that gathers data of your server account and then assigns data so ansible could use it, this script is developed by ansible and we have to put in the directory where the hosts are (in our case: `inventory`)

 wrapping up, we will put the host names (as if there where groups) assigned in the creation of our instances in the static inventory for example: